First and Foremost (Part Two)

 Oftentimes, it is someone becoming very upset or agitated, and yelling.
 But a person who withdraws and stonewalls is also flooded – meaning their heart is racing, their breathing is shallow, they are wanting to flee.
 When flooded, you may find yourself repeating yourself, almost hoping if you say it just one more time, your spouse will finally hear you and go, “Oh!
 That makes sense!”

 - For physiological reasons, when we are flooded we are unable to communicate effectively.
 (I do mean unable.)

 - We hear and see signals of danger, nothing else.

-- Trying to communicate when flooded is damaging to any relationship
+- Trying to communicate when flooded is damaging to any relationship.

 Talking to anyone we care about—spouse, children, siblings, co-workers—when flooded is destructive.
 When flooded, we are incapable of listening well.
-We are simply waiting for the other person in front of us—who just won’t stop talking!—to pause long enough so we can dive in and set him straight on what the true situation is.
+We are simply waiting for the other person in front of us—who just won’t stop talking!—to pause long enough so we can dive in and set him/her straight on what the true situation is.
 We are out to convince or to conquer, not engage in meaningful, give-and-take dialogue.

 To have fruitful dialogue, we have to be open to hearing our partner’s point of view; to take it in and hold it dear.
 This is simply not possible while flooded.

 All effective communication skills will be for naught if you continue to engage in the negativity that arises once you’re flooded.